daniel-lundin/promise-wip-throttler/README.md

 ## Decorator

-The throttled is also available as a higher order function that can wraps the target function:
+The throttler is also available as a higher order function that can wraps the target function.
+The throttled function returns a promise that will resolve once the function has finished executing.

 ```js